Completion requirements for all Initial Teacher Education (ITE) Students

 - Bachelor of Education (Secondary) - ESP2200 Senior Secondary Curriculum and Pedagogy.

-- Master of Education (Early Childhood) (Primary) & (Secondary) – successful completion prior to enrolling in EDM8100 Evidence of Learning in Teaching
+- Master of Learning and Teaching (Early Childhood) (Primary) & (Secondary) – successful completion prior to enrolling in EDM8100 Evidence of Learning in Teaching

 UniSQ LANTITE preparation and support resources can be found on Teacher Education Hub.